MarcelGallois/text-to-sql/README.md

 ## How to run:
 1. Install dependencies using `pip install -r requirements.txt`
+2. Acquire an OpenAI API key through their website
+3. Set the OpenAI API key as an environment variable
-2. Run `python main.py`
+4. Run `python main.py`
-3. Launch the application in your browser at `http://127.0.0.1:7860/`
+5. Launch the application in your browser at `http://127.0.0.1:7860/`
-4. Enter a natural language query and click submit
+6. Enter a natural language query and click submit
-5. The application will return the SQL query generated from the natural language query
+7. The application will return the SQL query generated from the natural language query